 - Have you used version control before? - Have you used feature and issue tracking? - Would you use Gitlab's tools?
-Any other feature you would need? - Any other tools that you use for this sort of work? - Look-back at previous "best practices" presentation
+Any other feature you would need? - Any other tools that you use for this sort of work? - Possible security concerns? - Look-back at previous "best practices" presentation